Implementing KNN Search for Nearby Logistics Hubs

 def compute_bounding_box(lat: float, lon: float, radius_km: float) -> Dict[str, float]:

-Approximates a circular search radius as a lat/lon bounding box.
+"""Approximate a circular search radius as a lat/lon bounding box.

-Uses the mean meridional length (~111.32 km/degree) and adjusts
+Uses the mean meridional length (~111.32 km/degree) and scales the

-longitude offset for latitude-dependent parallel shrinkage.
+longitude offset by cos(latitude) to correct for parallel shrinkage.

 """